dittoeth/docs/docs/technical/oracles.md

 Broadly speaking, there are two categories of circuit breaking events:

-1. Invalid fetch data from Chainlink
+1. Invalid fetch data from Chainlink.
-2. Large price deviation between Chainlink and the system's cached oracle price
+2. Large price deviation between Chainlink and the system's cached oracle price.

 ### Invalid Fetch Data